HayleySummer/Qiskit_Hackathon_Europe/Proposal/Proposal.md

 - Implementation of the quantum algorithm.
 - Desing the user interface.
 - Implementation of the user interface.
+- Iterative testing and adjustments
+- Documentation and Presentation
+- Video?

 ### Qiskit libraries/modules:
 - [Qiskit-Aer](https://qiskit.org/documentation/apidoc/aer.html) for getting the backend